javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 To fix that, we should examine the value of `user[key]` in the cloning loop and if it's an object, then replicate it's structure as well.
 That is called a "deep cloning".

 There's a standard algorithm for deep cloning that handles the case above and more complex cases, called the [Structured cloning algorithm](w3c.github.io/html/infrastructure.html#internal-structured-cloning-algorithm).
-We can use a ready implementation from the Javascript library [lodash](https://lodash.com).
-The method is [_.cloneDeep(obj)](https://lodash.com/docs#cloneDeep).
+We can use a ready implementation of it from the Javascript library [lodash](https://lodash.com).
+The method is called [_.cloneDeep(obj)](https://lodash.com/docs#cloneDeep).

 ## Ordering

 Are objects ordered?
-If we loop over an object, do we get all properties in the same order that they are in the `{...}` definition?
+In other words, if we loop over an object, do we get all properties in the same order that they are added in it?

-The answer is "yes" for non-numeric properties, "no" for others.
+The short answer is: "no" for integer properties, "yes" for others.
+The details follow.

 As an example, let's consider an object with the phone codes: